ROSEN, A GLOBALLY RECOGNIZED LAW FIRM, Encourages Credit Suisse Group AG Investors with Losses to Secure Counsel Before Important Deadline in Securities Class Action – CS

-/EIN News/ -- NEW YORK, April 13, 2023 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of Credit Suisse Group AG (NYSE: CS) between March 10, 2022 and March 20, 2023, both dates inclusive (the “Class Period”).
+NEW YORK, April 13, 2023 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of Credit Suisse Group AG CS between March 10, 2022 and March 20, 2023, both dates inclusive (the "Class Period").
 The Class Period was expanded to include more investors.
 If you wish to serve as lead plaintiff, you must move the Court no later than May 8, 2023.

 SO WHAT: If you purchased Credit Suisse securities you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.